metrorailings/OwlBlog/content/posts/week-11-supercontest-picks-1.md

 ***

 **Cleveland covers if**
 the Browns can possess the ball for more than 33 minutes.
+Carson Wentz and Miles Sanders need their touches kept to a minimum.

 **Philadelphia covers if**
 the Eagles can retain possession of the ball for more than 27 minutes.
+Without Myles Garrett, Cleveland's pass rush fades from existence.
+Despite their commitment to failure, Philadelphia will have no choice but to score on some of their drives.
+Therefore, the key factor here becomes time - the Eagles simply need enough time to post a realistic shot at the cover, let alone win the game.

+***